niner-games/tech-html-paragraph-game-engine/README.md

 1. Pure JavaScript cannot read JSON files stored locally:

     - The [_data/chapters.js_](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/data/chapters.js) and [_data/translations.js_](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/data/translations.js) are not pure JSON files, but a JavaScript scripts with a typical JavaScript object implementation inside
-    - You must to strip things like `let translationsTable = ` of and add quotes to keys like `en` or `pl` turning JS object into JSON file, if you want to use pure JSON files
+    - You must to strip things like `let Translations = ` of and add quotes to keys like `en` or `pl` turning JS object into JSON file, if you want to use pure JSON files
     - You need to adjust code in [_js/chapter-engine.js_](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/js/chapter-engine.js) and [_js/translation-engine.js_](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/js/translation-engine.js) files (and possibly [_js/autoloader.js_](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/js/autoloader.js) file too) to make it read translations (and chapters) from JSON files correctly (if you want that)

 2. You need to... well... never mind... this is just a placeholder.